Amateur sleuths can now attempt to solve a Cluedo-style murder mystery inside the spooky Old Melbourne Gaol, which was built in the mid-1800s.

 “As Victoria starts to venture out of isolation, we’re excited to offer families and friends the opportunity to dust off their sleuthing skills and reconnect over a childhood favourite this winter,” Simon Ambrose, the CEO of National Trust (Victoria) said in a statement.

-The Cluedo Experience will run at Old Melbourne Gaol daily between 10am and 5pm from June 27.
+The Cluedo Experience will run at Old Melbourne Gaol Wednesday to Sunday between 10am and 6pm from November 25.
 The detective booklet is $5 on top of general admission.